keatinge/webhook-replay/README.md

 - Usually you would choose your own web server to recieve replays, but for demonstration purposes we can send the replays to a site like requestbin.
 Visit https://requestbin.com and create a private bin.
-Paste the endpoint url into the textbook on the top of wkeatinge.com/replay
+Paste the endpoint url into the textbox on the top of wkeatinge.com/replay

 - Click the blue button at the bottom that says "Send new replay" to send that same `{"hello": "world"}` request to requestbin.